Lawrence, Kansas: Primary and secondary education

-The community is mainly served by Lawrence USD 497 public school district, which has thirteen grade schools, four middle schools. and two high schools.
-The city's 13 public elementary schools include: Langston Hughes Elementary (named after Langston Hughes); Quail Run Elementary, Broken Arrow Elementary, Cordley Elementary (named after Richard Cordley), Hillcrest Elementary, Kennedy Early Childhood (formerly Kennedy Elementary, closed in 2021), Pinckney Elementary, Prairie Park Elementary, New York Elementary, Schwegler Elementary, Sunflower Elementary, Sunset Hill Elementary, Woodlawn Elementary, and Deerfield Elementary.
-The middle schools include: Liberty Memorial Central (formerly Liberty Memorial High School and later Central Junior High), West, Billy Mills (named after Billy Mills, and formerly named South), and Southwest.
+The Lawrence USD 497 public school district includes almost all of the Lawrence city limits.
+This district has 12 elementary schools, four middle schools. and two high schools.
+The city's 12 public elementary schools include: Langston Hughes Elementary (named after Langston Hughes); Quail Run Elementary, Cordley Elementary (named after Richard Cordley), Hillcrest Elementary, Kennedy Early Childhood (formerly Kennedy Elementary, closed in 2021), Pinckney Elementary, Prairie Park Elementary, New York Elementary, Schwegler Elementary, Sunflower Elementary, Sunset Hill Elementary, Woodlawn Elementary, and Deerfield Elementary.
+The middle schools include: West, Billy Mills (named after Billy Mills, and formerly named South), and Southwest.
 The high schools include: Lawrence High School and Lawrence Free State High School (the athletic teams of the former are nicknamed the Chesty Lions, and those of the latter are the Firebirds).

-Newer developments in the northwestern part of Lawrence are within the boundaries for Perry-Lecompton School District, and students in this area attend Lecompton Elementary, Perry Elementary, Perry-Lecompton Middle School, and Perry-Lecompton High School.
+Newer developments in the northwestern part of the Lawrence area, including a few small parcels of the city limits, are within the boundaries for Perry-Lecompton School District, and students in this area attend Lecompton Elementary, Perry Elementary, Perry-Lecompton Middle School, and Perry-Lecompton High School.

 Private schools include Bishop Seabury Academy (grades 6 to 12) (affiliate of Episcopal Church), Veritas Christian School (grades pre-K to 12) (interdenominational), St. John Catholic School (grades pre-K to 8), Corpus Christi Catholic School (grades pre-K to 8), Raintree Montessori School (grades pre-K to 8) (Montessori school), Prairie Moon School (grades pre-K to 8) (Waldorf school), and Limestone Community School (as of 2023, grades K to 4).

 Colleges and universities

 The University of Kansas is the largest public university in the state with total enrollment of just more than 30,000 students (including approximately 3,000 students at the KU Medical Center in Kansas City, KS).
 A Big 12 school, the University of Kansas has more than 170 fields of study and the nationally known Kansas Jayhawks athletics programs.
 Haskell Indian Nations University offers free tuition to members of registered Native American tribes.
 However, students are required to pay semester fees similar to many other colleges in the United States.
 It has an average enrollment of more than 1,000 (with students hailing from all 50 U.S. states and from over 150 tribes).
 Haskell University is also the home of the American Indian Athletic Hall of Fame and the Haskell Cultural Center.
 Several private Christian colleges and schools are in Lawrence as well, such as Heritage Baptist College.

-In 2011, Lawrence was named one of America's 10 best college towns by Parents & Colleges.
-Lawrence also was included in lists of top college towns in 2010 by the American Institute for Economic Research, MSN and MSNBC.